Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

-Now that it’s Fall, I just have to share this quick and easy crochet cap pattern with you!
+Now that it’s Fall, I just have to share this quick and easy crochet chemo cap pattern with you!
 And while I know it’s still warm for many of us, other areas of the country are already experiencing much cooler temperatures.

-Besides, soon it will be winter and Christmas is only a few weeks away.
+Besides, soon it will be winter, and Christmas is only a few weeks away.

-So, wouldn’t it be wonderful to have a new crochet cap to wear on chilly days, to give as a Christmas gift or to donate to a charitable organization?
-If so, then this easy to crochet hat pattern is for you.
+So, wouldn’t it be wonderful to have a new crochet cap to wear on chilly days, to give as a Christmas gift, or to donate to a charitable organization?
+If so, then this easy-to-crochet hat pattern is for you.

-I began creating this pattern while undergoing treatments for breast cancer and even though I created this to be a chemo cap, I didn’t want it to look like one.
+I began creating this pattern while undergoing treatments for breast cancer, and even though I created this to be a chemo cap, I didn’t want it to look like one.

 I wanted the crochet cap to: